-The Philanthropreneurship Forum is an annual event that explores how the practice of creative philanthropy can catalyse innovation and social change.
+The Philanthropreneurship Forum explored how the practice of creative philanthropy can be a catalyst for innovation and social change.
 Summerhouse supported with end-to-end delivery and creative input into the event.

 At the inaugural Forum, President Bill Clinton was presented with the first ever Philanthropreneurship Prize for his groundbreaking work with the Clinton Global Initiative (CGI).

 “I had the best time working with you all – it went off literally without a hitch and all the feedback I’ve received has been nothing but glowing – from the flow, the calmness, the professionalism, the look and feel… All of it!
 Thank you all from the bottom of my heart.”